 Switzerland: there are 8 schools in CH that write MAP tests.

-Note: Spring 2023 data for ECIS, EARCOS and Switzerland is not yet available since this is published at a later date.
-For comparative purposes we thus use the ECIS, EARCOS and Swiss Schools data from Spring 2022.
+Note: Fall 2023 data for ECIS, EARCOS and Switzerland is not yet available since this is published at a later date.
+For comparative purposes we thus use the ECIS, EARCOS and Swiss Schools data from Fall 2022

 ISB Progress Data

-Student Progress is a measure of the average progress made by students in a one year period, from Spring 2022 to Spring 2023.
-Progress is measured by calculating the difference between the average RIT score that a year group obtained in the current grade (e.g. Grade 5 Spring 2023) and the average RIT score that the same group of students scored in the previous grade (e.g. Grade 4 Spring 2022).
+Student Progress is a measure of the average progress made by students in a one year period, from Fall 2022 to Fall 2023.
+Progress is measured by calculating the difference between the average RIT score that a year group obtained in the current grade (e.g. Grade 5 Fall 2023) and the average RIT score that the same group of students scored in the previous grade (e.g. Grade 4 Fall 2022).